 The traffic on the article immediately spiked.
 You can create links in Youtube videos, but they don’t work on mobile, which is where half of your viewers will likely watch the video.
 So a pretty link is key.
 Download the pretty link lite plugin, which allows you to make an easy to remember link like camperreport.com/rvlength that forwards users to the full URL of the article.

-If you’re interested in earning money with Amazon Associates, I really feel like I could give you a much higher chance of succeeding if you take my 60 Day Niche Site School.
+If you’re interested in earning money with Amazon Associates, I really feel like I could give you a much higher chance of succeeding if you join my Project 24 Membership.

 Best of all, I priced it VERY VERY affordably.
-The closest competitors I’ve seen to this product are charging $1,000 and they don’t even include a personal consultation.
+The closest competitors I’ve seen to this product are charging $1,000 and that’s for a single course.